 Master of Arts (MA), Master of Arts in Teaching (MAT).
 The two graduate degrees offered at Colgate.

 Matriculate.
 To enroll at a college or university as a degree-seeking student.
 A student is formally considered having matriculated at Colgate at the start of the first term of attendance as a degree-seeking student.

 Meal plan.
 A method of purchasing meals for a student’s time on campus.
-First-year students, sophomores, and anyone living in traditional residence halls are required to enroll in a specific plan.
+First-year students, sophomores, and anyone living in traditional residence halls are automatically enrolled in a specific plan.
 Juniors and seniors who do not live in traditional residence halls and therefore typically have access to a kitchen are given meal plan purchase options, each based on a certain number of meals per week.

 Minor.
-A second discipline of focused study (at least five courses) that can complement the major or allow a student to pursue a keen academic interest.
+A secondary subject area of focused study (at least five courses) that can complement the major or allow a student to pursue a keen academic interest.

 Moodle.
-The learning management system used by professors and students to distribute and receive academic course materials, syllabi, grades, and more during the semester.
+A learning management system used by professors and students to distribute and receive academic course materials, syllabi, grades, and more during the semester.
 It is also used to share co-curricular information with students.
-Not all courses use the learning management system.
+Not all courses make use of Moodle.

 Off-campus study.
 A specific program in which a student engages in academic coursework away from campus, whether for a full semester, a year, or a shorter period of time.
 Colgate offers full-semester programs led by Colgate faculty in specific subject areas and extended studies of just a few weeks and the opportunity to participate in approved programs at other institutions.
 Learn more at colgate.edu/off-campus-study.

 Orientation Link.
 Upper-level student staff members who help to orient new students to Colgate and prepare them for individual success.
 They increase new students’ familiarity with student life, faculty, academic expectations and opportunities, and the larger Hamilton community.